mdn/content/files/en-us/web/accessibility/aria/attributes/aria-grabbed/index.md

 Setting `aria-grabbed="true"` indicates the element has been selected for dragging.
 Setting `aria-grabbed="false"` indicates that the element can be grabbed for a drag-and-drop operation, but is not currently grabbed.
 If the attribute is not specified or `aria-grabbed="undefined"` is set, assistive technologies will not announce that the element can be grabbed.

-When `aria-grabbed` is set to `true`, the [`aria-dropeffect`](/en-US/docs/Web/Accessibility/aria/Attributes/aria-dropeffect) attribute of all potential drop targets should be updated with the what type of function, or effect, on the dropped element will occur.
-When an element is not grabbed, revert the `aria-dropeffect` attributes of all your drop targets to none.
+When `aria-grabbed` is set to `true`, the [`aria-dropeffect`](/en-US/docs/Web/Accessibility/aria/Attributes/aria-dropeffect) attribute of all potential drop targets should be updated with the type of function, or effect, will occur to the grabbed element when it is dropped.
+When no element is in a grabbed state, revert the `aria-dropeffect` attributes of all your drop targets.

 The `aria-grabbed` property is expected to be replaced by a new feature in a future version of WAI-ARIA and is considered deprecated.